Layr-Labs/eigenlayer-contracts/docs/middleware/BLSPublicKeyCompendium.md

 We do this particular verification because aggregation of public keys and hasing to the curve is cheap in $\mathbb{G}_1$ on ethereum, and the above scheme allows for both! (aggregation to be done in the [BLSSignatureChecker](./BLSSignatureChecker.md)) More detailed notes exist [here](https://geometry.xyz/notebook/Optimized-BLS-multisignatures-on-EVM).

-### Integrations

-The contract stores a map from the execution layer address to the hash of the $\mathbb{G}_1$ public key and the other way around.
-This means that the $\mathbb{G}_1$ public key needs to be sent in calldata onchain, hashed, and verified when AVSs want to do operations with individual operator public keys (remember to link here).
+The contract then stores a map from the execution layer address to the hash of the operator's $\mathbb{G}_1$ public key and the other way around.

+### Upstream Dependencies

+The [BLSPubkeyRegistry](./BLSPubkeyRegistry.md) looks up the public key hashes in this contract when operators register with a certain public key.